cmusatyalab/gabriel/README.md

 	see a log message __"INFO    new Offlaoding Engine is connected"__ at `ucomm server`.

-4. Run mobile client using source code at GABRIEL/src/android/.
+4. Run a mobile client using source code at GABRIEL/src/android/.
 Make sure to change IP address of GABRIEL_IP variable at src/edu/cmu/cs/gabriel/Const.java